pixelize/webpack-html-boilerplate/README.md

  - [MJML](https://mjml.io/)
  - [Autoprefixer](https://github.com/autoprefixer)

-Please, if you find any frameworks, plugins or tools which could be the worth adding to the boilerplate, let me know and create & issue ;)
+Please, if you find any frameworks, plugins or tools which could be the worth added to the boilerplate, let me know and [create an issue](https://github.com/pixelize/webpack-html-boilerplate/issues)

 How to get started with the web app?